Sail the Whitesunday islands

 Where to stay

 Last but not least, you should not miss a visit to Hamilton Island during your holiday in the Whitsundays.
 No less than seventy percent of this island consists of national parks.
 Nature on Hamilton Island does not disappoint.
 As the largest inhabited island in the Whitsunday Islands, located in the heart of the world heritage listed Great Barrier Reef Marine Park, Hamilton Island is committed to ensuring they are continually working to reduce there environmental footprint.
 Hamilton Island has many luxury resorts and hotels.
 The best one is called Beach Club.
 This resort has a superb location right on Catseye Beach.
 The guest amenities are fantastic and it might possibly be the best hotel you will ever sleep in.
-On booking.com they get an average rating of 9.5 and you can book it here.
+On booking.com they get an average rating of 9.5.

 If you are more on a budget have a look at the map below which is Airlie Beach: